srishti-khandelwal-coindcx/rest-api/source/index.html.md

 ```

-Use this endpoint to exit any orders.
+Use this endpoint to exit any order.

 ### HTTP Request